LivestockWaterRecycling/lwr-news-scraper/README.md

 If you ever need to edit the code that actually scrapes the data, the assosciated python files are located in lwr_news_scraper/spiders/...

 The spiders folder contains all the crawlers in this project.
-In our case, it contains two:
+In our case, it contains one:
-* __lwr_spider_press.py__
 * __lwr_spider_featured.py__

-The reason we need two different spiders/crawlers is that the HTML structure of the press and featured page differ slightly.
-When first wrtiting this program, it was assumed that both pages shared the same HTML structure and cause bugs when trying to scrape the image URL.
-Keep this in mind if more sites are added to the program.

 ### Running the program